 Regulatory Oversight of Designated Clearing and Settlement Systems

 This section describes what a financial market infrastructure (FMI) is and the FMIs designated as systemically important or as prominent payment systems to Canada's financial system, as well as the Bank's oversight responsibilities under the Payment Clearing and Settlement Act.

 Explaining financial market infrastructure

 A financial market infrastructure (FMI) is a system that facilitates the clearing, settling or recording of payments, securities, derivatives or other financial transactions among participating entities.
 It’s also called a "clearing and settlement system."
 FMIs play an important role in enhancing financial stability by enabling consumers and firms to safely and efficiently purchase goods and services, make financial investments, and transfer funds.

-Under the Payment Clearing and Settlement Act, the Bank is responsible for the oversight of FMI that have the potential to pose systemic or payments system risk.
+Under the Payment Clearing and Settlement Act, the Bank is responsible for the oversight of FMIs that have the potential to pose systemic or payments system risk.
 These include three types of designated FMIs:

 - payments systems (PSs) – which facilitate the transfer of funds;